Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Changepoint Detection: Lorden's Minimax Change Detection Theory

-We now introduce the CUMULATIVE SUM (CUSUM) detection procedure, which was first proposed by \cite{page-bka54}.
-The changepoint detection problem can be considered as a problem of testing two hypotheses: $\Hyp_\nu$ that the change occurs at a fixed point $0 \leq \nu <\infty$ against the alternative $\Hyp_\infty:\nu=\infty$ that the change never occurs.
-The likelihood ratio between these hypotheses is $\Lambda_n^\nu = \prod_{t=\nu+1}^n \mathsf{LR}_t$ for $\nu<n$ and~$1$ for $\nu\geq n$.
-Since the hypothesis~$\Hyp_\nu$ is composite, we may apply the GLR approach maximizing the likelihood ratio $\Lambda_n^\nu$ over~$\nu$ to obtain the GLR statistic
+We now introduce the CUMULATIVE SUM (CUSUM) detection procedure, which was first proposed by \citet{page-bka54}.
+The changepoint detection problem can be viewed as a problem of testing two hypotheses: $\Hyp_\nu$ that the change occurs at a fixed point $0 \leq \nu <\infty$ against the alternative $\Hyp_\infty:\nu=\infty$ that the change never occurs.
+The LLR between these hypotheses is $\lambda_n^\nu = \sum_{t=\nu+1}^n Z_t$ for $\nu<n$ and~$0$ for $\nu\geq n$.
+Since the hypothesis~$\Hyp_\nu$ is composite, we may employ the GLR approach, maximizing the LLR $\lambda_n^\nu$ over~$\nu$, to obtain the log-GLR statistic: